The Sample Complexity of Auctions with Side Information: Preliminaries

-A mechanism is \textit{dominant strategy incentive compatible} (DSIC) if the utility of a bidder $i$ is maximized, no matter what the other agents report, by reporting her true value.
-A mechanism is \textit{individually rational} (IR) if the utility of all bidders is non-negative, for all valuation profiles.
+A mechanism is \textit{dominant strategy incentive compatible} (DSIC) if the utility of a bidder $i$ is maximized, no matter what the other bidders report, by reporting her true value.
+A mechanism is \textit{individually rational} (IR) if the utility of each bidder is non-negative, for all valuation profiles.
+In general, the bids $\vec{b}$ need not equal the true values $\vvec$.
+Nonetheless, throughout the paper we only consider DSIC and IR mechanisms, and therefore omit qualifying mechanisms as DSIC and IR everywhere, and abuse notation and use $\vvec$ to denote the bids as well.

-The objective we consider in this paper is the revenue of a mechanism, when the values are drawn from a given probability distribution.
-We let $\textsc{Rev} \left( M , \Dbold \right)$ denote the expected revenue of mechanism $M$ when $\vvec$ is drawn from distribution $\Dbold$: Throughout the paper we only consider DSIC and IR mechanisms, and therefore omit qualifying mechanisms as DSIC and IR everywhere.
+The objective we consider in this paper is maximizing the revenue of a mechanism, when the values are drawn from a given probability distribution.
+We let $\textsc{Rev} \left( M , \Dbold \right)$ denote the expected revenue of mechanism $M$ when $\vvec$ is drawn from distribution $\Dbold$:

 The mechanism that maximizes $\rev {\cdot} {\Dbold}$ for a given distribution $\Dbold$, among all DSIC and IR mechanisms, is called the {\em optimal} auction, and its revenue is denoted by $\opt \Dbold$.

-\paragraph{Myerson's Optimal Auction:} \citet{Myerson} characterizes the optimal auction for product distributions $\mathbf{D} = D^1 \times \dots \times D^n$.
-The optimal auction is simple to describe under the assumption that each $D^i$ is {\em regular}, which means that the {\em virtual value} function $\phi_i (v) \defeq v - \frac{1 - F_i(v)}{f_i(v)}$ is monotonically non decreasing, where $f_i$ is the density and $F_i$ is the CDF of $D^i$.
-For this case, Myerson's optimal auction allocates the item to the bidder with the highest virtual value (breaking ties arbitrarily).
-The winner pays
+\paragraph{Myerson's Optimal Auction:} \citet{Myerson} characterizes the optimal auction for the case of product distributions $\vec{D} = D_1 \times D_2 \times \dots \times D_n$, which is also the focus of this paper.
+The optimal auction relies on a concept called {\em virtual value}.
+For simplicity, we explain it under the assumption that the distribution is continuous, as in the original paper of \citet{Myerson}.
+Let $F_i$ and $f_i$ denote the cumulative distribution function (cdf) and probability density function (pdf) respectively of distribution $D_i$.
+The virtual value of a bidder $i$ when his value is $v$ is:

+The optimal auction is simple to describe under the assumption that each $D_i$ is {\em regular}, which means that the virtual value $\phi_i (v)$ is monotonically non-decreasing. \citet{Myerson} shows that the expected revenue of any truthful auction equals the expected virtual welfare, i.e.,

+Hence, Myerson's optimal auction allocates to a subset of bidders such that the above sum of virtual values is maximized; this is equivalent to allocating to the bidder with the highest non-negative virtual value in the single-item setting (breaking ties arbitrarily).
+Each winner pays the minimum bid that will make her win.
+For example, in the single-item setting, the payment by the winner is:

+When the distributions are not regular, on the other hand, the optimal auctions must ``iron'' the virtual value function $\phi_i$ of each bidder $i$ to get an ironed virtual value, denoted as $\bar{\phi}_i$.
+Then, it allocates to a subset of bidders so that the sum of ironed virtual values is maximized (breaking ties arbitrarily); each winner pays the minimum bid that will make her win.